 We help people who win at everything learn to win at this.

-A high-net-worth divorce is decided across dozens of high-stakes choices — made under pressure, on a compressed timeline, during the worst stretch of your life.
-You have advisors for the law and the money.
+A high-net-worth divorce is decided across dozens of high-stakes choices, made under pressure, on a compressed timeline, during the worst stretch of your life.
+You have advisors for the law and the finances.
 We make sure the person making the decisions is clear, prepared, and steady.

 The dollar figures make headlines.
 The decisions behind them are where it’s won or lost.

-A high-net-worth divorce isn't settled in a single moment.
-It's settled across dozens of high-stakes decisions — what to concede, what to hold, what to say in the room, and what to leave unsaid — most of them made under pressure, during the worst stretch of your life.
+A high-net-worth divorce isn’t settled in a single moment.
+It’s settled across dozens of high-stakes decisions: what to concede, what to hold, what to say in the room, and what to leave unsaid.
+Most of them are made under pressure, during the worst stretch of your life.

-The research is blunt: sustained stress measurably degrades attention, memory, and judgment — the exact faculties a complex negotiation demands.
+This is not a metaphor.
+Sustained stress degrades attention, memory, and judgment, the exact faculties a complex negotiation demands.
 People who are precise and composed in a boardroom make worse decisions when the matter is personal and the pressure never lets up.

-Your attorney protects your legal position.
-Your financial team protects the numbers.
-Neither is built to protect the quality of your thinking at the moment a decision actually gets made.
+No one on your team is responsible for the one thing that decides all of it: the quality of your thinking at the moment a decision actually gets made.
 That gap is where good outcomes quietly become bad ones.

 The conditions that turn a divorce into the most complex negotiation of your life.